cujojs/most/README.md

 # Monadic Stream

-Most.js is toolkit for composing asynchronous operations on streams of data and values that vary over time, without many of the hazards of mutable shared state.
+Most.js is a toolkit for composing asynchronous operations on streams of data and values that vary over time, without many of the hazards of mutable shared state.
 It provides a powerful set of observable streams and operations for merging, filtering, transforming, and reducing them.

 ## What can it do?